aci-ref/facilitation_leading_practices/activities/08-connections.md

 Opportunities to connect
 researchers pursuing complementary or related research problems will perhaps be the most obvious.
-For example, a single campus might have medical and psychology researchers studying aspects of brain function, and engineers developing new or existing imaging technologies and analyses.
+For example, a single campus might have medical and psychology researchers studying aspects of brain function and engineers developing new or existing imaging technologies and analyses.
 While researchers with obviously overlapping research pursuits are likely to already know of one another, they may not always be aware